sigmf/SigMF/extensions/spatial.sigmf-ext.md

 The azimuth is specified in degrees east of true north and elevation (if provided) is in degrees above the horizon.
 The `aperture_azimuth` field is also available for simpler specification when this is more appropriate.

+If the antenna is rotated boresight axis, this can also be specified wit with the `aperture_rotation` field.
+This rotation does not affect the antenna boresight but can be used to indicate the antenna is not perpindicular (e.g.: mounted upside down if this value is 180 degrees).

 The `emitter_bearing` field within a `captures` segment is used to specify the ground truth bearing of all signals contained within a multichannel dataset,